ExploreGenome/gCNV-Seeker/gCNV-Seeker-Dataset/README.md

 ## Acknowledgments

-We would like to acknowledge the whole Sherlock-lung team for their contributions to this project.
+We would like to acknowledge the whole Sherlock-lung team for their contributions to the development of  GoldenCNV Dataset.